 The mission of the Colorado Lottery is to maximize revenues for its proceeds recipients while demonstrating the highest level of integrity expected of a state agency.
 The two sides of that mission are linked forever, because increased revenue goals cannot be achieved without responsibility, integrity, and security.
 Lottery players and retailers expect the organization to operate with the highest level of responsibility in every aspect of operation.
 The safety of players is at the forefront of everyday decision-making.
 To make sure the Lottery follows global standards, it is engaged in the World Lottery Association Responsible Gaming certification program.
 This is a rigorous four-level program that requires a documented and progressive commitment to responsible gaming.
-By fiscal year 2021, the Lottery has achieved Levels 2 and 3 and is preparing to submit its application for Level 4, a level of which only seven U.S. lotteries have achieved.
+By fiscal year 2022, the Lottery achieved Level 4, a level only seven other U.S. lotteries have reached.
 Enhanced training for staff and retailers, more research and stricter marketing guidelines are just a few of the program elements the Lottery is implementing.